nasebanal/hd-signup/README.md

  $ git clone https://github.com/nasebanal/hd-signup.git

-Step.2) If you want to have local translation, prepare translation file in translate directory.

-Step.3) Test-run the software in your local environment.
+Step.2) Test-run the software in your local environment.

- $ dev_appserver.py .
+ $ git rm shared
+ $ git submodule add <Shared repository path> shared

+Step.3) Launch the service on local.

+ $ python deploy.py dev-server

+Step.4) Register secret key to datastorage for encryption.
+You can access console window from http://localhost:8080/_kh/key login as admin

+ spreedly:hackerdojotest = e0cbfb79cc82ba9b5ff21ec2441feee92f535b7e

 Then you can access this software through http://localhost:8080.
-If you are using virtual machine technology, and want to forward the request and get response, you can use the following command instead.
+If you are using virtual machine technology, and want to forward the request and get response, you can use the following command instead of deploy.py.

  $ dev_appserver.py --host=0.0.0.0 .

-Step.4) Create a new project in Google App Console window (https://appengine.google.com/).
+Step.5) Create a new project in Google App Console window (https://appengine.google.com/).
 Determine Application ID which is unique in Google App Engine, and put the same id in application id of app.yaml.

-Step.5) Deploy the souce code with the following command.
+Step.6) Deploy the souce code with the following command.
 Then you can access your web site from http://<application ID>.appspot.com.

  $ appcfg.py update .